 A stay in Quilpie can be as busy or as relaxing as you choose.
 Picnic at beautiful Lake Houdraman, catch a yellow belly or some yabbies in the river or swim a few lazy laps of the newly renovated Aquatic Centre.
 Sit back and enjoy the unique flora and fauna throughout the surrounding countryside.

 Those ready for action can spend the day fossicking for opals, climb and explore Baldy Top and Table Top Lookouts or go four-wheel-driving through the endless landscape that is Australia's outback.

 While exploring, listen for famous names such as Tully, Durack and Costello, who were among the region's first settlers.
 On the interactive compact disc at the Quilpie Museum and Visitor Centre, hear from the horse's mouth about the struggles of droughts, floods and isolation of outback life, particularly during the days of early settlers.

-Windorah is an Aboriginal word meaning 'big fish', which is fitting given that there are huge yellowbelly cruising the depths of the Cooper Creek near Windorah.
 Windorah is smack bang in the middle of the channel country, a fertile area of grazing land that produces some of the world's best beef cattle.
-The term channel country refers to the intricate network of braided channels and waterholes that spread up to 80 kilometres across the landscape during flooding.
-For most of the time the water is confined to deep, permanent waterholes that are perfect spots for camping, fishing and relaxation.
+The term channel country refers to the intricate network of braided channels.
+Most of the time the water is confined to deep, permanent waterholes that are perfect spots for camping and fishing.